 Highlights: Intelligent, Patient, Docile

 These 100-pound dogs were bred to to watch over sheep in the mountainous region for many centuries.
-While they’re relatively calm and gentle dogs, their primary job was to be more of a deterrent for predators, such as wolves and bears.
+While they’re relatively calm and gentle dogs, their main job was to be a deterrent for predators, such as wild wolves and bears.

 The Great Pyrenees is nothing short of great.
-It’s their courageous nature that made them such legendary dogs for the mountain farmers.
-Today, they’ve seamlessly transitioned from ultimate protector to loving and affectionate family dog.
+It’s their brave nature that made them such legendary dogs for the mountain farmers.
+Today, they’ve seamlessly transitioned from ultimate protector to loving, sweet, and affectionate family dog.

 Great Pyrenees Temperament

 Without doubt, the Great Pyrenees is a wonderful companion for all types of people.
-Thanks to their gentle demeanor, they’re some of the best big dog breeds for kids.
-It’s how they have earned a reputation of being outstanding nanny dogs.
+Because of their gentle demeanor, they’re some of the best big dog breeds for kids.
+It’s why they’ve earned a reputation of being outstanding nanny dogs.

 Despite their massive stature, the Great Pyrenees isn’t particularly active.
 That’s not to say a Pyrenees doesn’t need exercise – they just need less than other large dogs.
 When protecting the flock, they tend to conserve their energy.